honeycombio/intro-to-o11y-dotnet/README.md

 Run the app.
 Push "Go" to activate the sequence of numbers, the "Stop".
 Do that several times.

-Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset you configured.
+Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset that matches the service name you configured (default is `fib-microsvc`).

 In Part 2 of the workshop, explore the data you find there.